 How is it calculated ?

 The method is based on NASA’s Landslide Hazard Assessment for Situational Awareness (LHASA) model that was adapted here for long term climate change application.
-The major difference between the original approach is a coarser resolution compatible with the use of reanalysis and climate model precipitation estimates compared to the high resolution satellite precipitation evaluations.
+The main difference with the original approach is a coarser resolution compatible with the use of reanalysis and high-resolution climate model precipitation estimates (about 10x10 km) compared to the high-resolution satellite precipitation evaluations (1x1 km) .

 The LHASA model is used to provide near-real-time evaluation of potential rainfall triggered landslide hazard through landslide “nowcasts”.
 The LHASA model is based on the combination of a landslide susceptibility map and a precipitation index evaluated from NASA precipitation estimates.
 The susceptibility map provides a relative evaluation of static susceptibility calculated from global estimates of slope, lithology, forest cover change, distance to fault zones and distance to road networks.
 The susceptibility is then divided into 5 categories (very low, low, moderate, high, very high), based on decreasing area of the world occupied by each increasing class, so that each category is twice as large as the next highest.
 The susceptibility map is available on-line at gpm.nasa.gov/applications/landslides.